-John Espirian, LinkedIn influencer, and copywriter emphasizes on this.
+John Espirian, LinkedIn influencer, and copywriter emphasize this.
 He explains, “Why does LinkedIn like comments so much?
 Perhaps because good conversations are the best foundations for building relationships – and that’s what doing business is all about.”

 Your click-through rate is always an all-important metric to monitor.
 A high click rate testifies that your call-to-action (CTA) is effective enough to encourage folks to take action.
 Moreover, followers willing to click a link to your site or blog are likely to convert better too.

 An important thing to bear in mind here is that while link clicks are critical, you also need to pay attention to the bounce rate on your site.
 A high bounce rate signifies that you are failing to capture your audience’s interest.

 On the flip side, a high click rate paired with a lower bounce rate shows that your landing page is working its magic, helping you increase your sales.
 If your likes, shares, clicks, and comments are a gloomy picture, consider using a tool such as Content Studio to share social content consistently.